managing people training

-The notion of a successful manager will be different to different people and from one organisation to another.
-We can agree though that it’s important for all organisations that your managers are capable and are excellent role models.
-They reflect your brand and so this workshop goes through some key elements to set up participants with skills to do a great job at a personal and business level.
+The notion of a successful people manager will be different to different people and from one organisation to another.
+Nevertheless, managers in all organisations need to be capable and act as excellent role models on a personal and business level.

 - For people who manage others.
 The workshop is effective for groups with people who have mixed management and supervising experience.

-- Run at your offices or virtual classroom
+- Training delivered at your offices or in a virtual classroom

 Training goals are to:

-- Manage time by prioritising and working smart
+- manage time by prioritising and working smartly

-- Learn how to adapt management style to suit the situation
+- adapt leadership style to suit the situation

 Our facilitator will adapt the content and workshop style for this People Management course to the needs of the group.
 There will be time for practical application and feedback on a range of tools and techniques, to build the needed skill set and develop confidence.

 Introduction and workshop overview